vbejgrowicz/Game-Of-Posts/README.md

 # Game Of Posts - Content and Comment Web App
-A single-page application built with React that allows users to view, update, and remove posts and comments with a Game of Thrones twist!
+A single-page application built with React that allows users to view, update, add and remove posts and comments with a Game of Thrones twist!

 Server provided by [Udacity](https://github.com/udacity/reactnd-project-readable-starter).